Get the protein, vitamins, and minerals your body needs with these options.

 5. Whole Grains

 Unlike refined grains, which have been stripped of their nutrient-filled bran and germ, whole grains still have all three parts of their kernel.
 Options like quinoa, oats, brown rice, barley, and freekeh are popular for their fiber content, but they’re also rich in plant-based protein, Susie says.

 Another reason to add quinoa to your diet: Unlike most plant protein sources, quinoa contains all nine of the essential amino acids that your muscles need for growth and repair.
 Need recipe inspiration?
-How about some egg and quinoa muffin bites?
-Get the recipe here.
+Try this Basil Balsamic Salmon Quinoa Salad.

 “Soy foods—tofu, tempeh, soy milk, edamame—are part of my diet every day,” Palmer says.
 Like quinoa, soy packs all nine of the essential amino acids.
 Soy foods are also rich in fiber, unsaturated fat, vitamins, and minerals like manganese, copper, and iron.

 An easy way to start: Buy a bag of frozen edamame for a crunchy, nutritious snack.
 Feeling more ambitious?
-Try a tofu and veggie stir-fry.
-Get the recipe here.
+Try a tofu veggie stir-fry for a quick energizing meal.

 It’s important to note that there’s a difference between these traditionally fermented soy products and highly processed soy products, such as many protein bars and fake meat.
 Read the ingredients label.
 If you see multiple words you don’t recognize or can’t pronounce, it’s best to walk away.